chipcullen/chipcullen_com/src/posts/front-end-developers-seamstresses-of-the-web.md

 title: "Front End Developers - the seamstresses of the web?"
 date: 2012-08-16
 draft: false
-tags: [craft, front end development, General]
+tags: [craft, front end development, general]
 ---

 I've been thinking of myself more and more lately as a craftsperson.
 I've officially taken on the title "front end developer" as opposed to "web designer", though I still do get the opportunity to design in my current projects.